lvillani/vagrant-metadata/README.md

 An utility program which creates and updates Vagrant [box metadata files](http://docs.vagrantup.com/v2/boxes/format.html).
 This program is meant for small-scale deployment and versioning of Vagrant base boxes to private servers.
-For large scale deployment it always better to just use [Vagrant Cloud](https://vagrantcloud.com/).
+For large scale deployment it always better to just use [Atlas](https://atlas.hashicorp.com/).

 ## Usage